Professor Gerard Carruthers (General Editor; Francis Hutcheson Chair of Scottish Literature)

 I have published one monograph, an edited and a co-edited collection of critical essays on Burns and around twenty five essays on the poet.
 I became interested in Burns during my PhD on the ‘long eighteenth century’ in Scotland (which features one chapter on the bard).
 My own interests were, to begin with, strictly interpretative and especially about the ways in which Anglocentric traditions of Scottish criticism tended to see Burns (and many other Scottish writers) as limited.
 I was also interested in the ‘Scottish materials’ (forms and themes, most generally) out of which Burns constructed his work.
-From those starting points, I developed an abiding interest in Burns’s poetic voice, his Enlightenment influences and his contemporaries, critics and editors.
-After a part of my career spent as Research Fellow on the Edinburgh Edition of the Waverley Novels (of Walter Scott), I realised that my training in textual editing could be applied to Burns, and from there I progressed to become the General Editor of the new Oxford University Press edition of the Works of Robert Burns (to be published from 2013).
-In due course I will be editing Burns’s poetry for the edition.
-I am currently writing a monograph, Robert Burns & the People, and developing another on the 1790s, which has a chapter on Burns.
-An assortment of other Burns interests currently preoccupy me: ‘Highland Mary’, Burns’s relationship with the Catholic community of Scotland, the culture of fraud surrounding the poet (especially, ‘Antique’ Smith) and, in tandem with my work as General Editor of the OUP edition, the writer’s book and publishing history (I have recently completed a long essay on the interleaved Scots Musical Museum that Burns gifted to Robert Riddell).
-After eighteen years of giving talks and engaging in public debate about Burns, I realise that I am very lucky to work in such an exhilarating area of literary study and cultural history!
-As well as being General Editor of the OUP edition and Co-Director of the Centre for Robert Burns Studies, I also convene the research group of ‘Burns Scotland’ (the national Burns collection, gathering up museum and archival collections held by national institutions and local authorities).
-The OUP edition has been very much enabled by a grant of £1 million from the Arts & Humanties Research Council under the project heading of ‘Editing Robert Burns for the 21st Century’.
-As part of the expanded activity that this grant allows, I am currently enjoying planning the commissioning and recording of Burns song-performance.
+From those starting points, I developed an abiding interest in Burns’s poetic voice, his Enlightenment influences and his contemporaries, later critics and editors.
+After a part of my career spent as Research Fellow on the Edinburgh Edition of the Waverley Novels (of Walter Scott), I realised that my training in textual editing could be applied to Burns, and from there I progressed to become the General Editor of the new Oxford University Press edition of the Collected Works of Robert Burns (published from 2014).
+In due course I will be editing Burns’s poetry for the edition and the Oxford Handbook of Robert Burns.
+I am also currently writing a monograph, Robert Burns, Patronage, Fraternity & the People.
+An assortment of other Burns interests preoccupy me at the moment: his relationship to slavery, the culture of fraud surrounding the poet (especially, ‘Antique’ Smith) and, in tandem with my work as General Editor of the OUP edition, the writer’s book and publishing history.
+After twenty two years of giving talks and engaging in public debate about Burns, I realise that I am very lucky to work in such an exhilarating area of literary study and cultural history!
+As well as being General Editor of the OUP edition and Co-Director of the Centre for Robert Burns Studies, I am also Convenor of ‘Burns Scotland’ (the National Burns collection, gathering up museum and archival collections held by national institutions and local authorities) and Honorary Advisor on Burns to the National Trust for Scotland.
+The work of the OUP edition has been enabled by two generous grants from the Arts & Humanities Research Council under the project heading of ‘Editing Robert Burns for the 21st Century’ (£1.1m in 2011; £1m in 2016).

 Although like most Scots I’ve been acquainted with a smattering of Burns’s poetry since childhood, my interest was really aroused when writing an essay on him as an undergraduate at an English university.
 Why did Burns seem so different from other 18th century and Romantic poets that we studied?
 Despite initial difficulties in grasping the meaning of some of his 18th century Scots diction, Burns’s verse spoke with an immediacy and freshness that was quite unique, obviously one reason for his huge but under-acknowledged influence on other great poets like Wordsworth, Byron and Whitman.
 After becoming a professional scholar of Romantic literature, and having paid my dues to other British writers of the period, in 2004 I embarked on a 6-year research project on Burns and his social context, the fruits of which were published in my 2010 book Robert Burns and Pastoral: Poetry and Improvement in Late 18th century Scotland, co-winner of the NLS/Saltire Prize for 2011.
 I’m honoured to be editing the first volume in the new AHRC-funded Oxford edition, and am enjoying learning more about Burns and his literary context with every page that I edit.
 I’m also lucky to be able to share my enthusiasm with the distinguished group of Burns scholars here in the Robert Burns Centre at the University of Glasgow, with whom I’m in constant communication, and who will (I hope) save me from making too many blunders!